BrunoMMendonca/forecast-alchemy-studio/AI Memory/UI State Management & Data Flow.md

     3. The response data is stored in the page's state.
     4. The page re-renders, passing the dataset down to components like `DataVisualization` as a prop.

 This evolution preserves the predictability of our data flow while migrating the application's source of truth from the client's browser to the central backend.

----

-## 4. "Gotchas" & Historical Context

-- **The Original Bug**: The initial implementation had the `JobMonitorButton` and `OptimizationQueuePopup` calling `useBackendJobStatus` independently.
-This caused them to have separate, out-of-sync states, leading to the UI inconsistency bug.
-- **The Refactoring**: The solution was a multi-step refactoring process to move the hook call up to `ForecastPage` and transform the child components to only accept props.
-This solidified the "Single Source of Truth" as a core architectural pattern for this project.
-- **Prop Drilling**: While this pattern can sometimes lead to "prop drilling" (passing props through many layers), it is the correct choice for our application's current scale to ensure stability and predictability.
-For more complex state, a more advanced state manager could be considered in the future, but is not currently necessary.